josephcslater/Introduction_to_Python/README.rst

 **If you can't get this to work, you can do much of** `this class in  mybinder.org`_.

-To be able to execute all of the code I will demonstrate during the class, and to be able to write your own, please come prepared:
+To be able to execute all of the code I will demonstrate during the class, and to be able to write your own, please come prepared by installing Anaconda Python and the Github app per the instructionsin the sections below.

-- `Installing Python`_

-  - `Windows Users`_

-  - `Mac Users`_

-- `Installing GitHub`_

-.. contents:: Table of Contents
+.. contents:: **Table of Contents**

 `What will be covered`_?
 The rest will happen in class!
 (See that link, those are the actual class notes).